CGNS/cgns.github.io/_sources/standard/CGIO/CGNS_CGIO_misc.rst.txt

 :Description:
   Gets the current library version for the database given by :code:`cgio_num`.
   The version is returned in version which is of maximum length :code:`CGIO_MAX_VERSION_LENGTH` (32).
   In C, version should be dimensioned at least 33 in the calling routine to allow for the terminating :code:`'0'`.
-The function returns 0 if successfull, else an error code.
+The function returns 0 if successful, else an error code.

 cgio_file_version